-As at As at Particulars 31st March, 2020 31st March, 2019 Expenditure incurred in foreign currency Nil Nil Income earned in foreign currency Nil Nil
+As at As at

+Particulars 31st March 2021 March 31, 2020

+Expenditure incurred in foreign currency Nil Nil

+Income earned in foreign currency Nil Nil

-- 30 On account of indequate profits in last 3 years, the Company is not required to pay any amount towards corporate social responsibility as defined under section 135 of Companies Act 2013. - COVID -19 continues to spread across the globe and India, which has contributed to a significant decline and volatility in global and Indian Financial Markets and a significant decrease in the economic activities.
-On 24 March 2020 the Indian Government had announced a strict 21 day lockdown which has been further extended by 19 days across the country to contain the spread of virus.
+28 On account of indequate profits in last 3 years, the Company is not required to pay any amount towards corporate social responsibility as defined under section 135 of Companies Act 2013.

+COVID -19 continues to spread across the globe and India, which has contributed to a significant decline and volatility in global and Indian Financial Markets and a significant decrease in the economic activities.
 Covid 19 presented us an operational challenges and required recalibrating the management methodology for sales, collections, operations, etc. The Company believes that it has taken into account all the possible impact of known events arising out of COVID 19 pandemic in the preparation of financial results.
 However the impact assessment of COVID 19 is a continuing process given its nature and duration.
 The Company will continue to monitor for any material changes to future economic conditions.